 The recovery time varies from person to person, depending on the surgical approach.
-It may take as little as 1-2 weeks or as long as three months before you can return to work or school.
-Ask your doctor about when it is safe to shower, bathe, or soak in water.
-Be sure to follow your doctor’s instructions.
+It may take as little as 1-2 weeks or as long as 3 months before you can return to work or school.
+Follow instructions on wound care to prevent infection.
+Your doctor may advise medications to ease discomfort.

 If the surgery was done for myasthenia gravis:

 - Improvement in muscle strength may take several months to a few years.

 - It is important to work with a neurologist during the recovery period to regulate medications.

 - You may need to work with a physical therapist

 Call Your Doctor ^

 Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: